JanMuench/Tutorial_Patch-clamp_data/README.md

 	}
 	```
 	gets the vector variable `theta` with the rates and an int variable `M_states`
-	with the Number of Markov states.
+	with the number of Markov states.
 "M_states is" It defines the topology of the kinetic scheme by
 	the independent non-zero coefficients.
 Thus we defined here a 4x4 rate matrix with
 	6 chemical reaction channels which describe the kinetic scheme of the ion channel.
 	Each ion channel has 2 states it is directly connected with by one transition